 Wine was originally an acronym for “Wine” and it is not an Emulator but a compatibility layer capable of running Windows applications on several POSIX-compliant operating systems, such as Linux, macOS, & BSD.
 Wine will always be free software.
 Approximately half of Wine’s source code is written by volunteers, with the remaining effort sponsored by commercial interests, especially CodeWeavers, which sells a supported version of Wine.

-As of April, the 24th, 2020, WineHQ version 5.7 was released.
-Below are what are new in the released.
+As of April 24th, 2020, WineHQ version, 5.7 was released.
+Below are what is new in the release.

 – Wine Mono engine updated to 5.0.0, with upstream WPF support.